 GBG is a 32 bit & 64 bit Windows command line program that creates files of a specified size, filled with pseudo-random Garbage bytes.

-Files up to 10MiB in size are generated with random bytes.
+By default, files up to 10MiB in size are generated with random bytes.
 Files larger than 10MiB have the first 10MiB bytes generated randomly, but then that same 10MiB pattern is repeated as many times as necessary.
-If the requested file size is zero then an empty file is created.
+However, a command line option can be used to change the size of the repeated blocks of random bytes.
+A similar option can be used to ensure the whole file is entirely random, with no repeated blocks.

-Example of use:
+Examples of use:

 For more information about on how to use the program see the Read Me Markdown file on GitHub.

-GBG is copyright © 2023 by Peter Johnson.
+GBG is copyright © 2025 by Peter Johnson.
 The program and its source code are released under the terms of the MIT License.

 Download

-repository.
+This program is hosted on GitHub in the ddabapps/gbg repository.
 The program can be downloaded from the repository's Releases tab.

 Each release gives the option of downloading either the programs's executable code or the source code.
 Your options are: